 In 1955, Kenshiro Abbe arrived in the United Kingdom, and was the first master to teach aikido in the UK.
 He demonstrated at the Judo Society and the Royal Albert Hall in London.

 He began teaching aikido at 'The Hut', his own dojo in Hillingdon, London.
 Training was tough and he would often make corrections by using a shinai (practice sword) to hit the body part that was out of place.

 In 1958, he founded the British Judo Council, and went on to establish the British Aikido Council, British Karate Council, British Kendo Council, British Kyudo Council, and travelled throughout UK and Europe.

-In 1964, Kenshiro Abbe returned to Japan, updated O'Sensei on the progress of aikido in the UK, and asked him to send another instructor to the UK to continue teaching the art.
+In 1964, Kenshiro Abbe returned to Japan, updated O-Sensei on the progress, and asked him to send another instructor to the UK to continue teaching the art.

 In 1966, Kazuo Chiba was sent.

 Abbe spent the last years of his life in Japan in poor spirits and suffered a stroke, was hospitalised, and died in 1985.